There are so many Alexa speakers so let us help you decide which to buy

 - Voice control can be slow

-Ultimate Ears is one of the names at the forefront of portable, durable, and rugged Bluetooth speakers.
+Ultimate Ears is at the forefront of portable, durable, and rugged Bluetooth speakers.
 The BLAST line is one of its most popular because it's affordable, sounds great, and has fantastic battery life.

 You can pair your BLAST speaker with up to eight others and keep the party going all day long with its 12-hour battery life.
 The speaker has a 360-degree sound that comes across loud and clear.
 Not only can you pair other devices to it via Bluetooth or Wi-Fi, but it comes with Alexa built-in so that whenever you're connected to a hotspot, you can request your favorite party playlist from Alexa.

-When you bring your BLAST speaker indoors, it charges on a simple base that keeps in in an upright orientation.
-When settled this way, it makes a great Amazon Echo alternative!
+When you bring your BLAST speaker indoors, it charges on a simple base that keeps it in an upright orientation, though not all configurations ship with this base charger.
+However, when settled this way, it makes a great Amazon Echo alternative!

-Best Weatherproof Third-Party Alexa Speaker: Ultimate Ears BLAST
+Best weatherproof third-party Alexa speaker: Ultimate Ears BLAST

 If you're going to be outside in the elements all day but still want Alexa access, the Ultimate Ears BLAST is the speaker you want with you.

-4. Sonos Beam Best Third-Party Soundbar with an Alexa Speaker
+4. Sonos Beam: Best third-party soundbar with an Alexa speaker

 Bottom line: Sometimes, the best Alexa speaker option is multifunctional.
 The Sonos Beam gives you built-in Alexa access and smart home controls in a package built to enhance your TV viewing and listening experience.